-1. Enter fair market value of the

-2. donated food

-3. food

-4. If the result is zero or less, stop here.
+1. Enter fair market value of the donated food 2.
+Enter basis of the donated food 3.
+Subtract line 2 from line 1.
+If the result is zero or less, stop here.
 Don't complete the rest of this worksheet.
-Your charitable contribution deduction for food is the amount on line 1

-4. Enter one-nail of line 3

-5. Subtract line 4 from line 1

-6. Multiply line 2 by 2.0

-7. Subtract line 6 from line 5.
-If the result is less than zero, enter -0

-8. Add lines 4 and 7

-9. Compare line 3 and line 8.
-Enter the smaller amount

-10. Subtract line 9 from line 1

-11. Enter 25% of your total net income for the year from all trades or businesses from which food inventory was donated

-12. Compare line 10 and line 11.
+Your charitable contribution deduction for food is the amount on line 1 4.
+Enter one-half of line 3 5.
+Subtract line 4 from line 1 6.
+Multiply line 2 by 2.0 7.
+Subtract line 6 from line 5.
+If the result is less than zero, enter -0- \ldots .
+8. Add lines 4 and 7 Compare line 3 and line 8.
+Enter the 9. smaller amount 10.
+Subtract line 9 from line 1 11.
+Enter 25% of your total net income for the year from all trades or businesses from which food inventory was donated 12.
+Compare line 10 and line 11.
 Enter the smaller amount.
-This is your charitable contribution deduction for the food
+This is your charitable for the food contribution deduction amount because the food wasn't or couldn't be sold by reason of your internal standards, lack of market, or similar circumstances.
+Also, don't reduce this amount even though you produced the food exclusively for the purpose of transferring the food to a qualified organization.

 Worksheet instructions.
 When determining the fair market value to enter on line 1 of the worksheet, take into account the price at which the same or substantially the same food items (as to both type and quality) were sold by you at the time of the contribution.
-Don't reduce this amount because the food wasn't or couldn't be sold by reason of your internal standards, lack of market, or similar circumstances.
-Also, don't reduce this amount even though you produced the food exclusively for the purpose of transferring the food to a qualified organization.
+Don't reduce this